Woodworking Classes and Carpentry Schools In Atlanta — Your Quick Guide

 WOODCRAFT OF ATLANTA

 As one of the oldest and largest woodworking supplies providers, it’s no surprise that Woodcraft of Atlanta [1] offers a wide range of classes, from basic to intermediate featuring renowned craft experts.
-If you’re a beginner trying to get a knack for constructing your first masterpiece, our team suggests signing up for the Introduction to Woodworking classes to establish your foundation.
+If you’re a beginner trying to get a knack for constructing your first masterpiece, I suggest signing up for the Introduction to Woodworking classes to establish your foundation.

 3. MASS COLLECTIVE